 If there is an exclusion clause in the will, the wife does not have the right to a share of the inheritance.
 So, no problems here.
 But what if the husband has (partly) spent the inheritance?!
-In case the husband used (part of) the inheritance to purchase the matrimonial house, he receives a refund for that particular amount.
+Did the husband used (part of) the inheritance to purchase the matrimonial house?
+Then he will receive a refund for that particular amount.
 If the property increases considerably in value, the law might even entitle him to the increased value of the property.
 In those cases, the remaining of the inheritance and the extent to which he financed the house from his inheritance need to be established.

 Now, suppose that the husband in our case used his inheritance for house hold costs or to finance a nice holiday.
 The wife could argue that his inheritance is exhausted, that the husband wanted to spend his money the way he did.
 She could argue, that therefore the law does not entitle him to restitution.
 In most cases, however, the judge does not accept this argument!
 Even if he exhausted the entire inheritance and benefited, the man can claim the amount of his inheritance.

-These examples go to show that you should be fully aware of your situation to prevent unpleasant surprises when it comes to your inheritance.
+Did you get married before 1 January 2018?
+Then make sure you are fully aware of your situation to prevent unpleasant surprises when it comes to your inheritance.

 Do you need advice on Dutch matrimonial law and exclusion clauses?
 Please contact us for advice.